How CSRD Sparked a Strategic Shift in People Data Management at Bertelsmann

 "We thought turnover was rising, but after filtering out external factors, we found that the voluntary turnover had actually decreased, thanks to successful local initiatives," Marc says.
 "That's the power of analytics—moving from assumptions to facts."

-What was also interesting was that due to that pilot phase, the team discovered significant data gaps that had previously been overlooked due to the decentralised nature of their HR systems.
+What was also interesting was that due to that pilot phase, the team discovered significant data gaps that had previously been overlooked due to the decentralized nature of their HR systems.

-As a result, this led to process improvements in consistent reporting across its divisions, standardising data entry and definitions, and identifying potential data quality issues before they impacted decision-making.
+As a result, this led to process improvements in consistent reporting across its divisions, standardizing data entry and definitions, and identifying potential data quality issues before they impact decision-making.

 Due to the successes of the pilot, Bertelsmann is now on a mission to scale Visier across the whole business and unlock the full potential of their workforce data, a decision that fills the team with a sense of accomplishment and anticipation for the future.